Rianto-RNT/rnt-super-react/README.md

   - Modal inner
   - modal styles
 - Refactoring the form to use Formik and Yup
+  - index form refactor code using Formik and validation using Yup
 - Refactoring the input fields to use Formik's Field hook
 - Styling the form and modal using styled components